sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 ---

->**This tutorial has been executed with Mobile Services in SAP Cloud Platform Neo and Cloud Foundry environment, please switch to either tab according to your environment.**

 [ACCORDION-BEGIN [Step 1: ](Get familiar with use case)]

 With mobile development kit, you can also create applications that are online or always connected and make calls to the backend servers for each action you take in the application.